bryanwills/spartamortgage/complete-project-documentation.md

         "I'd be happy to help with your mortgage question.
 For specific rates and terms, I recommend speaking with one of our loan specialists.", "That's a great question about mortgages!
 Generally, factors like credit score, down payment, and loan term affect your mortgage options.", "For the most accurate mortgage information, I'd suggest contacting our office directly.
-In the meantime, feel free to use our mortgage calculator above.", "Mortgage requirements can vary based on many factors.
-Would you like me to connect you with one of our mortgage specialists?"
+In the meantime, feel free to use our mortgage calculator above.", 'Mortgage requirements can vary based on many factors.
+Would you like me to connect you with one of our mortgage specialists?', ];

-      ];
+      const randomResponse =

-      const randomResponse = fallbackResponses[Math.floor(Math.random() * fallbackResponses.length)];
+        fallbackResponses[Math.floor(Math.random() * fallbackResponses.length)];

       const botMessage = {
         id: Date.now() + 1,
         type: 'bot',
         content: randomResponse,
-        timestamp: new Date()
+        timestamp: new Date(),
       };

       setMessages(prev => [...prev, botMessage]);